core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * COSE_CounterSignature0: its value is set to the counter signature of the COSE object, computed by the sender as described in Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}, by using its private key and according to the Counter Signature Algorithm and Counter Signature Parameters in the Security Context.

-   In particular, the Countersign_structure contains the context text string "CounterSignature0", the external_aad as defined in {{sec-cose-object-ext-aad-sign}} of this specification, and the ciphertext of the COSE object as payload.
+   In particular, the Countersign_structure contains the context text string "CounterSignature0", the external_aad as defined in {{sec-cose-object-ext-aad}} of this specification, and the ciphertext of the COSE object as payload.

 ## The 'kid' and 'kid context' parameters # {#sec-cose-object-kid}